swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 This element MAY be present to provide requested properties of generated signature certificates according with section 3.1.1 of \[[DSS-Ext](#dss-ext)\].

-When the `CertType` attribute is present with a value of `QC/SSCD` the signature service MUST request authentication in accordance with section 7.1.2 of “Deployment Profile for the Swedish eID Framework” \[[Eid-Profile](#eid-profile)\], or reject the request.
+When the `CertType` attribute is present with a value of `QC/SSCD` the signature service MUST request authentication in accordance with section 7.1.2 of “Deployment Profile for the Swedish eID Framework” \[[SC.SAML.Profile](#sc-saml-profile)\], or reject the request.

 <a name="authncontextclassref"></a>
 ###### 2.1.3.9.1.
 AuthnContextClassRef